m4rcTr3y/Reut/README.md

 php manage.php create
 ```

+This will automatically generate the necessary database tables as defined in your PHP classes within the `models` directory.

 ### update table from CLI
 To update the table column if you added or removed a new definition e.g. `  $this->addColumn('name', new Varchar(255, false));` in the models, this command can be used to update the database